mdb/phl-pac-complaint-browser/README.md

 Node.js and [Grunt](http://www.gruntjs.com) handle asset management, static view compiling, and build-time responsibilities.

-On OS X, you can use Homebrew to install Node: `$ brew install node`
+On OS X, Node.js can be installed with Homebrew: `$ brew install node`

-There is also an install package for OS X and other systems available on the Node [website](http://nodejs.org/download/).
+Alternatively, install packages can be downloaded from the Node [website](http://nodejs.org/download/).

-Install the [Grunt](https://github.com/gruntjs/grunt-cli) command line tool globally, with the command line interface: `$ npm install -g grunt-cli`
+Install the [Grunt](https://github.com/gruntjs/grunt-cli) command line tool globally with its command line interface: `$ npm install -g grunt-cli`

 Install project dependencies (in the project folder): `$ npm install`

 ## Development/Working locally

-In local development, [Express](http://expressjs.com/) serves files, compiles SASS, and renders views.
+In local development, [Express](http://expressjs.com/) serves files, compiles SASS and renders views.

 To run the server: `$ node server.js`

 Visit [http://0.0.0.0:3000](http://0.0.0.0:3000) in your web browser.

-## Add a new page

-Adding a new page to the app is as simple as adding a route to the Express server and assigning it a view.

-- Add a new route to Express.
-At the very least, you have to pass the environment variable to the view, in order to reference development/production resources respectively.
-For example:

-        app.get('/route-name', function(req, res){
-          res.render('view-name', {
-            env: app.settings.env
-          });
-        });

-- Then, create a new view in the `view` folder.
-The view name is the first parameter of the `res.render` method.
-The view can just be an `html` file, or it can use EJS templating to be more dynamic.
-Just make sure you pass the EJS variables to the route; which is the second parameter of the `res.render` method.

-## Building a project
+## Building th project

-`grunt build` compiles your project in production mode.
-It will lint, concatenate, and minify JS files, bake out the EJS templates into HTML, and compile SASS to CSS.
+`grunt build` compiles the code in production mode.
+It lints, concatenates, and minifies JS files, bakes out EJS templates into HTML and compiles SASS to CSS.

     $ grunt build